 — Matthew 18:15 NLT

-When we have been hurt, often our first reaction is to get even by letting everyone else know what a jerk this person was to us.
+When we have been hurt by someone, often our first reaction is to get even by letting everyone else know what a jerk the person was to us.
 But not in Jesus' redemptive community.
-The goal is restoration: restoration of the personal relationship and restoration of the person back to the character of Jesus' community.
+In Jesus' community, the goal is restoration: restoration of the personal relationship and restoration of the person back to the character Jesus wants for his community.

 If the injury is a private matter, then we should begin by going personally, alone, to lovingly and redemptively confront the brother or sister with the goal of reconciliation.
-There are no other options open to us until this first step is taken!
+As followers of Jesus, there are no other options open to us until this first step is taken!

-Holy and loving Father, forgive me when I've thought more about getting even than I have about regaining relationship with brothers and sisters.
+Holy and loving Father, forgive me when I've thought more about getting even than I have about regaining relationship with brothers and sisters and about strengthening their relationship with you.
 I know that when I am out of relationship with others, it blocks my relationship with you.
 Please give me the courage, wisdom, sensitivity, and timing to lovingly and redemptively confront those who sin against me.
-In Jesus' name I pray.
+In Jesus' name, I pray.
 Amen.